 Travel

+When it comes to South Australian wineries, your first thought is probably—where to start?
 If you’re planning a trip to wine country, you better be well prepared.
-All 18 of SA’s regions are swirling with local wine producers – many known nationwide and around the world – earning the state the enviable title of Australia’s “Great Wine Capital”.
+All 18 of SA’s regions are swirling with local wine producers—many known nationwide and around the world—earning the state the enviable title of Australia’s “Great Wine Capital”.

-Whether you’re tripping through Barossa Valley, McLaren Vale, Clare Valley or Adelaide Hills (or all of the above) we’ve scouted out our favourite spots to taste some local drops.
-These are 20 of the best wineries in South Australia.
+Whether you’re roadtripping through Barossa Valley, McLaren Vale, Clare Valley or Adelaide Hills (or all of the above) we’ve scouted out our favourite spots to taste some local drops.
+These are 22 of the best wineries in South Australia.

 Jump to: